 If the child is younger than four years old, I would recommend educational toys.
 In the US, UK, and other part of Asia where electronic gadgets are more common use of ‘offline’ toys should be encouraged.
 In Land Down Under, educational toys in Australia is highly pushed by the Government for the parents to give their kids.

-There are a lot of reasons why parents need to control and limit using electronic gadgets for children four years old and below.
+TThere are a lot of reasons why parents need to install parental control app like a kidgy.com and limit using electronic gadgets for children four years old and below.
 Here are some:

 - Radiation – prolonged exposure to electronic gadgets while very young can produce negative effect later on in life.
 While there is no exact data that will support this, we all know that these gadgets contain radiation that could be harmful.